-Bringing new hope to those affected by neurodegenerative disease
+Bringing new hope to those affected by frontotemporal dementia and other neurodegenerative diseases

 "He was always so gregarious and friendly and now he’s just angry – cursing all the time and pushing people away."